KeSukhesh/cpp-web-servers/README.md

-# cpp-web-servers - A C++ Version of the [rust-lang web servers guide](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html)
+# cpp-web-servers - A Simple Guide to Socket Programming in C++!
-A simple guide to multithreaded web servers in C++!
+A C++ Extension of the [rust-lang web servers guide!](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html)

 This repository contains C++ code snippets that are derived from the [rust-lang web servers guide](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html).